 net start bits

-3. Now try updating Windows and you should not face any problem.
+3. Now update Windows, and you should not face any problems.

 Also Read: How to Install your Personal PC Cleaner